 – Numeric extraction (such as loading dimensions into a separate numeric field, and interpreting the units in the text),

 – Wildcard matching (where parts of a word are specified, but variations in spelling and additional characters are permitted)

 – Proximity analysis (where groups of words appearing together are used to understand context and meaning)

 – Spelling distances (where misspellings are allowed for)

 A single idea can be represented by many different words.
 What you call ‘floral,’ others call ‘flowery’.
-It is crucial that a single consistent idea is identify no matter which of the many word options are used to describe it.
-Both general word networks and industry-specific thesauruses must be used together to be able to distill and consolidate the breadth of language used in product copy and other text-based information into a consistent, consolidated set of tags.
+It is crucial that a single consistent idea is identified, no matter which of the many word options are used to describe it.
+Both general word networks and industry-specific thesauruses must be used together to be able to distil and consolidate the breadth of language used in product copy and other text-based information into a consistent, consolidated set of tags.